MrDoritos/PythonCurseforgeScraper/README.md

 ## Description

-Simple python script to scrape API data from curseforge.com, directly from the API.
-Outputs data to a sqlite3 database.
-Caches requests and follows rate limits.
+Python script for scraping API data from curseforge.com.
+Outputs API data to a sqlite database with another sqlite database for file storage.
+The program caches requests, follows rate limits, maintains historical data and captures everything.

 `python3 ./main.py --help`<br/>
 `./main.py --help`<br/>

-Default arguments are fully functional.
+Default arguments are fully functional although no CDN content is saved without `--download-all` (`-a`)

+## Scrape info

+There is an additional script for extracting miscellaneous information and url list.

+`python3 ./print_scrape_info.py`<br/>
+`./print_scrape_info.py`<br/>

 ## TO-DO

-* File storage of addon files and images into buckets or a folder structure.
-Minecraft alone will require 12TB or more, native deduplication is desirable.</br>
+* Minecraft alone will require 12TB or more, native deduplication and/or compression is desirable within the file bucket.</br>
 * Experimental interface for the archival audience